rbrtsmith/js-snippets/README.md

 Takes an array of numbers and returns the lowest value.

 ##Merge
-Function that tkes any number of objects and returns a new object containing all the properties of the passed objects.
+Function that takes any number of objects and returns a new object containing all the properties of the passed objects.
 Duplicate properties will overwrite one another.

 ##RemoveDuplicates